 Will Starmer resign as prime minister and who could replace him?

-There are growing questions over whether or not the prime minister will cling on to his job – questions that have only grown in the wake of Morgan McSweeney’s resignation
+The prime minister has been at the centre of a political storm since admitting he was aware of Peter Mandelson’s relationship with Jeffrey Epstein when he appointed him as US ambassador

-Sir Keir Starmer has survived the toughest day of his premiership so far after the Scottish Labour leader became the most senior Labour figure to call for him to quit over his appointment of Peter Mandelson as US ambassador.
+Sir Keir Starmer is clinging on after surviving the toughest day of his premiership so far this week, when Scottish Labour leader Anas Sarwar became the most senior Labour figure to call for him to quit.

-The prime minister has been at the centre of a political storm since admitting he was aware of the former peer’s relationship with Jeffrey Epstein even after his conviction for child sex offences.
+The prime minister has been at the centre of a political storm since admitting he was aware of Peter Mandelson’s relationship with Jeffrey Epstein even after his conviction for child sex offences when he appointed him as US ambassador.

-Figures across the political spectrum – including MPs in his own party – have been questioning the prime minister’s judgement, with some declaring “it’s over” for Mr Starmer.
+Figures across the political spectrum – including MPs in his own party – have been questioning the prime minister’s judgement, with some declaring “it’s over” for him.

-The PM was also hit by the resignation of Downing Street director of communications Tim Allan, further fuelling doubts over the PM’s future.
+The PM was also hit by the resignation of Downing Street director of communications Tim Allan, further fuelling doubts over his future.

-The lack of a concerted effort by MPs to depose Sir Keir suggests the immediate danger may have passed.
+The lack of a concerted effort by MPs to depose Sir Keir - and his Cabinet coming out to back him publicly on Monday afternoon - suggests the immediate danger may have passed.

 But it only takes one candidate to garner 20 per cent of the MPs to stand against him, and Sir Keir is in serious trouble.
 So who would that person be, and could they unite a warring party?